baoyachi/duration-str/README.md

 * 🎨 Adapts to the [humantime](https://docs.rs/humantime/latest/humantime) crate, despite its apparent lack of recent updates...

+## Performance
+Suggestion: It is recommended to enable the `lowercase` feature to improve performance:
+* Default: Calls `to_lowercase()` each time, designed for compatibility, suitable for flexible input but with lower performance.
+* `lowercase` feature: Skips the conversion, ideal for lowercase input scenarios, offering better performance."

 ## Notice ⚠️

 The default duration unit is second.Also use below **duration unit**